-Virginia is ranked 39th in the nation for services for people with intellectual and developmental disabilities – an appalling statistic for the families in our region whose loved ones have autism, Down syndrome, cerebral palsy, rare chromosomal disorders, and other disabilities.
-Many of these residents – over 34,000, in fact – benefit from services provided by The Arc of Northern Virginia.
-Founded in 1962 by parents seeking special education for their children, The Arc today provides many additional services to residents of all ages in Fairfax, Falls Church, Alexandria, and Arlington.
-Free workshops address critical topics like navigating the complex disability system and honing life planning tools.
-A special needs trust helps families plan for a child’s future, and Transition POINTS aids them as they make decisions at key points across the lifespan of their loved ones.
+Virginia is ranked 39th in the nation for services for people with intellectual and developmental disabilities an appalling statistic for families in our region whose loved ones (some 34,000) have autism, Down syndrome, cerebral palsy, epilepsy, rare chromosomal disorders, and other disabilities.
+The Arc of Northern Virginia provides services to residents of all ages in Northern Virginia free workshops and webinars that address critical topics like navigating the complex disability system and honing life planning tools.
+A special needs trust helps families plan for a child's future, and Transition POINTS aids them as they make decisions at key points across the lifespan of their loved ones.
 The Arc responds to thousands of calls and emails a year on everything from therapists to jobs to housing options, and demand for services continues to grow.
 You can help them answer the call.

 Headquarters: VA-Fairfax County